Sardines, In Oil, Drained lysine-arginine content for herpes management

 Category Overview

 Fish is a great source of lysine, which can help slow down or relieve herpes outbreaks.
-Fish also contains omega-3 fatty acids, which can soothe inflammation and improve cardiovascular health.
+Fish also contains omega-3 fatty acids, which can lessen inflammation and improve cardiovascular health.
 Most fish have more lysine than arginine, but some fish have a higher ratio than others.
 Salmon, catfish, whitefish, mackerel, trout, and sardines are some of the fish that have the most lysine compared to arginine.

 Oil is a fat extracted by plants that is in a liquid state at room temperature.
 It is used in cooking for frying, baking, and as a dressing or marinade.
 Some oils, such as olive oil, coconut oil, and avocado oil are high in healthy fats and can be beneficial for heart health.
 Oils have negligible amounts of lysine and arginine and can be used freely in a diet for people with herpes.